wp-plugins/tags-all-in-one/readme.txt

 3. Activate Woocommerce Product Flexslide all in one in the "Plugins" using the "Activate" link.

 == Frequently Asked Questions ==
-If you've got any questions, don't hesitate to ask/
+If you've got any questions, don't hesitate to ask.

 == Screenshots ==
 1. Widget configuration

 == Changelog ==

+= 1.0.1 =
-= 1.0.0 =
+Code formatting and some small changes in plugin description = 1.0.0 =
 Initial release